-Providing the absolute best service to our patients is of the highest importance to our office.
-To aid in achieving this goal, we use a new high-tech device called the DIAGNOdent.
-This small tool is a portable laser that allows us to detect cavities on the chewing surface of the back teeth that would have otherwise gone undetected by previous methods.
-Diagnosing cavities in the back of the mouth using traditional methods is difficult; studies even show that 50% of cavities are left undetected in these areas.
-However, the new DIAGNOdent enables us to locate and treat these cavities, putting a stop to further decay.
+Providing excellent service to our patients is of the highest importance to our office.
+To aid in achieving this goal, we use a high-tech device called the DIAGNOdent.
+This small instrument is a portable laser that allows us to detect cavities on the chewing surface of the teeth that would have otherwise gone undetected by previous methods.
+Diagnosing cavities using traditional methods is difficult; studies show that 50% of cavities are left undetected in these areas.
+However, the new DIAGNOdent enables us to locate and treat these cavities.
 The laser is easy to use, harmless, and will alert us with an audible signal if it detects a cavity.
-It will even calculate the approximate size of the cavity so we can better plan treatment.
-By using this device, you can rest assured that cavities will be accurately detected and treated in their infancy.
+With this device, cavities can be accurately detected and treated in their infancy.

 X-rays are a focused beam of x-ray particles passed through bone which produce an image on special film, showing the structure through which it passed.
 This provides the familiar black and white images doctors and dentists use to diagnose problems and disease.
 Without an x-ray of the whole tooth and supporting bone and gum tissues, there would be no way to detect infection or pathology that requires attention.

-In our office we use digital radiography which allows us to take x-rays using up to 90% less radiation than conventional film x-rays.
-Using this technology, we are able to take an x-ray of your mouth by using a small sensor which records the image of your teeth and sends it to a computer.
-The result is a highly detailed image of your mouth that can easily be enhanced to better diagnose dental concerns and determine the very best treatment for each case.
+In our office we use digital radiography, which allows us to take x-rays using less radiation than conventional film x-rays.
+Using this technology, we are able to take an x-ray of your teeth using a small sensor which records the image of your teeth and sends it to a computer.
+The result is a highly detailed image of your teeth that can easily be enhanced to better diagnose dental concerns and determine the very best treatment for each case.

-WaterLase uses a unique, powerful interaction of our patented YSGG laser wavelength and proprietary water/air spray that cuts, etches and shapes target tissues without contact, heat, vibration or pressure.
+WaterLase uses a unique, powerful interaction of our patented YSGG laser wavelength and proprietary water/air spray that cuts, etches and shapes targeted tissues without contact, heat, vibration or pressure.
 So many procedures can be done painlessly with no anesthetic.
 WaterLase is also highly effective for gums, skin, and bone – more precisely and with less bleeding than a scalpel.
-Your WaterLase Dentist can often get you in and out of the dentist chair faster, since it’s less likely that you’ll need an injection to fill your cavity – research shows that the vast majority of patients don’t.
+The WaterLase can decrease time in the dental chair, since it’s likely that you’ll need an injection to fill your cavity – research shows that the majority of patients don’t.
 Anesthetic-free dentistry can allow your dentist to perform several procedures in a single appointment that used to require more than one visit.

-A WaterLase Dentist can perform procedures that once meant an additional trip to a periodontist, Endodontist or other specialist, saving you even more time.
-WaterLase cannot harm adjacent teeth or gums.
-It’s even safe for babies, children, teens, and adults.
-It’s especially appropriate during pregnancy, when it is best to avoid introducing any unnecessary medications into the body; for the elderly, who need to be aware of potential drug interactions; and for the immune system compromised, who should be careful to avoid cross contamination.
+With the Waterlase, Dr Fuller has the ability to perform procedures that once meant an additional trip to a periodontist, Endodontist or other specialist, saving you even more time.
+It’s safe for babies, children, teens, and adults.
+It’s especially appropriate during pregnancy, when it is best to avoid introducing any unnecessary medications into the body; for the elderly, who need to be aware of potential drug interactions; and for the immune compromised patient, who should be careful to avoid cross contamination.